millaizha/tdm-discord-bot/README.md

 # 📝 Discord Todo Mate Reminder Bot

 This project is a Discord bot that sends todo reminders to a channel at scheduled times.
 It integrates with the [Todo Mate](https://www.todomate.net) API and supports multiple users.
+It also notifies other members if a member is in a voice call

 ---